steffenschaefer/gwt-gradle-plugin/doc/0.2/index.md

 }
 {% endhighlight %}

-If you want the cargo plugin to automatically build the draft war when executed, add the following to the end of your “gradle.build”:
+If you want the cargo plugin to automatically build the draft war when executed, add the following to the end of your “build.gradle”:

 {% highlight groovy linenos=table %}
 afterEvaluate {